andres-lowrie/lang/docs/content/docs/basics/types.md

 // If the function body is more complex than that then you have to use the new
-// line to separate the signature from the body foo = (a, b) -> int body here
+// line to separate the signature and align the body (with 1 <tab>) foo = (a, b) -> int body here
 ```